-All the pictures displayed in this post are as we inherited it.
+All the pictures displayed in this post are as we inherited the home.
 We will be painting the entire inside of the home to brighten it up (in the same color theme), refinish and paint the floors, and add our furniture, keeping all the antiques.

 This sunroom has been a favorite!
 I look forward to making this room super cozy to sit and watch the wildlife, sip coffee and enjoy the sun.
-My mother’s handmade braided rugs are throughout the home along with her quilts, which I will certainly be keeping and showcasing throughout the home.
+My mother’s handmade braided rugs are throughout the home along with her quilts, which I will certainly be keeping and showcasing throughout this coastal Maine home.

 My father enjoyed woodworking well into his retirement years.
 There are handmade benches throughout the property that my Dad made over the years.
 This is the winter view out the sunroom.

 This built-in hutch was a piece that the house craftsman found at the local dump and refinished it for this space.
-My mother decorated it with vintage terracotta pots and jugs many years ago.
+My mother decorated it with vintage terracotta pots and jugs for many years.

-Living Room with fireplace.
-My mother had a beautiful collection of pewter pieces, and candles are everywhere throughout the home.
+Living room with fireplace.
+My mother had a beautiful collection of pewter pieces, and candles that are everywhere throughout this coastal Maine home.